mac587/Arduino-LG-TV-Service-Remote/README.md

 Note: Arduino will continuously send the command every 5 seconds while connected to power.

-To go back or exit service menus, send command again
+To go back or exit service menus, send command again or power off TV